There are 4 independent blocks of time that can apply to a service: Duration, Processing Time, Finishing Time, and Transition Time.

 Duration: This is the primary duration for a service, the initial block of time where the client is with the service provider.
 The service provider cannot be booked during this time.

 Processing Time: This block of time immediately follows Duration.
 Processing Time is allotted time where the client is unavailable but the service provider is available.
 This option is mostly used with hair color processing, when the client is waiting for color to process and the colorist is available to work on other clients.
 Processing Time is bookable time.
-Unless it is disabled*, clients booking online will have the option to self-book during Processing Time, but only if their desired service fits within the allotted Processing Time.
+Unless double booking is disabled*, clients booking online will have the option to self-book during Processing Time, but only if their desired service fits within the allotted Processing Time.

 Finishing Time: This block of time immediately follows Processing Time.
 Finishing Time is allotted time where the client is once again back with the same service provider.
 This option is mostly used with blow-drys or treatments immediately after the client has been processing.
 The service provider cannot be booked during this time.